ianandersonlol/Seed-measurement-with-image-j/README.md

     4. Do this for all of your scales.
         1. Ideally, you will see <1% variance between your scales.
         2. This is ideal.
 In situations like these, we average all of the scales togehter and use this number for final analysis.
-        3. In situations where this is not the case, it is recommended you analyze your seeds in batches where scale is similar.
-This can be achieved worked around in the [advanced ideas section](#advanced-ideas)
+        3. In situations where this is not the case, it is recommended you analyze your seeds in batches where the scale is similar.
+A worked around is seen in the [advanced ideas section](#advanced-ideas)
 ### Threshhold optimization
 * Different lights, and different backdrops are going to produce vastly different levels of contrast between your seeds and what is behind them.
 For instance, while a standard weigh boat and a piece of printer paper are both white.
 The weigh boat's slight opacity causes the weighboat to appear darker on camera than it often does.
 This is not a problem, but we must figure out the appropraite threshhold for our images.